muratk5n/thirdwave/en/index.md

 Unit" of Memphis, to that special team, outsider, specialized cop mentality, "the heros who do what others cannot", so forth..
-Not picking on Stallone or that particular movie, others from that era had similar movies, here's an Ahnuld movie [tearing it up](https://drive.google.com/uc?export=view&id=1j6A1QsiCkng1TupKnVUaiFghrS1R8wmM), there are drugged out people..
+Not picking on Stallone or that particular movie, others from that era had similar movies, here's an Ahnuld movie, tough guy [tearing it up](https://drive.google.com/uc?export=view&id=1j6A1QsiCkng1TupKnVUaiFghrS1R8wmM), there are drugged out people..
 Very Reaganesque.

 ---